Boris Alekseyevich Golitsyn: Life

 In 1690 he was created a boyar and shared with Lev Naryshkin, Peter's uncle, the conduct of home affairs.
 After the death of the tsaritsa Natalia, Peter's mother, in 1694, his influence increased still further.
 The estate Bolshiye Vyazyomy was given to him; since then Vyazyomy remained the ancestral estate of the Golitsyns, although Boris rarely came to Vyazyomy preferring to live at the Dubrovitsy estate (near Podolsk), which came from his wife's family.
 From 1690 to 1704, in the Dubrovitsy estate, he led the construction of a stone Church of the Theotokos of the Sign.
 His son Vasily (1681-1710) inherited the estate.

 He accompanied Peter to the White Sea (1694–1695); he took part in the Azov campaign (1695); and was one of the triumvirate who ruled Russia during Peters first foreign tour (1697–1698) to Holland and England.
 The Astrakhan rebellion (1706), which affected all the districts under his government, shook Peter's confidence in him, and seriously impaired his position.
 In 1707 he was superseded in the Volgan provinces by Andrei Matveev.
 A year before his death he entered a monastery.

-Golitsyn was a typical representative of Russian society of the end of the 17th century leaning towards Westernism.
-In many respects he was far in advance of his time.
-He was highly educated, spoke Latin with graceful fluency, frequented the society of scholars and had his children carefully educated according to the best European models.
-Yet this eminent, superior personage was an habitual drunkard, an uncouth savage who intruded upon the hospitality of wealthy foreigners, and was not ashamed to seize upon any dish he took a fancy to, and send it home to his wife.
-It was his reckless drunkenness which ultimately ruined him in the estimation of Peter the Great, despite his previous inestimable services.
+As was common in late 17th century Russia, Golitsyn supported Westernism.
+In many respects he was regarded as in advance of his time.
+He was well educated, spoke Latinfluently, frequented the society of scholars and had his children educated according to European models.
+Yet his frequent drunkenness and perceived rudeness by intruding the hospitality of wealthy foreigners lost him the respect Peter the Great, despite his previous services.

 The Polish diplomat Foy de la Neuville visited Moscow at the end of 1689 and hosted a banquet for two Russian nobles, Golitsyn and Matveev, who had long wanted to try French roast.
 Both nobles were so pleased with this meal that they sent several plates to their wives.
 Three days after this banquet, Matveev invited Foy de la Neuville to dine at his house, where Neuville was received with great dignity.